iosonoagenda/iosonoagenda/README.md

 🌱 I’m currently learning NativeScript.

 💬 Ask me about any scripting/programming language inside this list: Java, JavaScript, ~ LUA, C#.
-I am NOT a Python-like programmer!
+I am NOT a Python-like developer!

 📫 How to reach me: [ettore9538@gmail.com](mailto:ettore9538@gmail.com).